Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: -saturation

-Thus, it follows from the first inequality that every vertex in $U \setminus A$ has exactly one neighbor in $A'$ and every vertex in $U' \setminus A'$ has exactly three neighbors in $U$.
-Now, since the minimum degree of $G$ is at least 3, the vertex $a_1'$ has a neighbor $u$ in $U \setminus A$.
+Thus, it follows from the inequality used in Step \eqref{rv1} that every vertex in $U \setminus A$ has exactly one neighbor in $A'$ and every vertex in $U' \setminus A'$ has exactly three neighbors in $U$.
+Now, since the minimum degree of $G$ is at least three, the vertex $a_1'$ has a neighbor $u$ in $U \setminus A$.
 Note that $u$ is only incident to $a_1'$ in $A'$.

 Now, consider adding the edge $ua_0'$.
 We claim it cannot create a copy of $K_{(4,2)}$.
 Suppose it does, then all the vertices in $A$ need to participate in the copy (because they are the only three neighbors of $a_0'$).
 However, the vertices in $A$ do not share a common neighbor with $u$, contradicting the existence of this $K_{(4, 2)}$.